Skip to content

 time_complexity.java

-/* Factorial complexity (recursive implementation) */
+/* Factorial order (recursive implementation) */

 int factorialRecur(int n) {